accelero-cloud/appkernel/docs/introduction.rst

         kernel.run()

-Now that you have a taste of **AppKernel**, explore the full feature set in the rest of this documentation.
+Now that you have a taste of **AppKernel**, explore the full feature set in the rest of this documentation — or just start building something.